freistil/statusblog/_posts/2013-02-27-routermaintenance.md

 * [2013-03-07 04:05 UTC] Multiple hosts are unreachable.
 Multiple websites are affected.
 * [2013-03-07 04:15 UTC] All servers are back up again.
 All websites are fully working again.
 * [2013-03-07 04:25 UTC] Servers in Hetzner datacenter #15 are down.
 Multiple Websites are affected.
+* [2013-03-07 04:40 UTC] Servers in Hetzner datacenter #15 are all back again.
+All websites are fully working.

 *We will add more details here as soon as possible.*